 5. Archbishop's Palace

-I somehow forgot to snap a photo of this - I have no idea how that happened, maybe I was too distracted by the Castle next door?! – so I am borrowing this photo from Wikipedia.
-You can read their info about it here.
-That’s right, Whitehall has its own Wikipedia page.
-This is some pretty important shit, people!
+I somehow forgot to snap a photo of this - I have no idea how that happened, maybe I was too distracted by the Castle next door?!
+You can read about Whitehall in Port of Spain, Trinidad here.

 7. Stollmeyer's Castle